-Matt Collin is a research fellow at the Center for Global Development Europe and a research officer at the Centre for the Study of African Economies.
+Matt Collin is an economist at the World Bank.
 His research currently focuses on the adoption and impact and of property rights in developing countries as well as the role of property rights in large scale land consolidation.
-Matt holds a D.Phil in Economics from the University of Oxford, and previously worked as an ODI Fellow in the Ministry of Finance, Malawi.
+Matt holds a D.Phil in Economics from the University of Oxford, and previously worked as an ODI Fellow in the Ministry of Finance, Malawi, as a research fellow at the Center for Global Development Europe, and as a research officer at the Centre for the Study of African Economies.

 Willa Friedman is an Assistant Professor of economics at the University of Houston.
 Friedman's research focuses on how individual behaviors are shaped by their institutional contexts and how these behavioral responses determine the ultimate impacts of proposed or implemented policies.
 She holds a PhD in Economics from University of California - Berkeley.

 Andrew Zeitlin is an assistant professor at the Georgetown University’s McCourt School of Public Policy.
 His research focuses on the interplay between workplace incentives and intrinsic motivation in the provision of public services and the role of attitudes toward risky outcomes in shaping decisions in health and agriculture.
 He holds a PhD in Economics from Oxford University.